game-research/game-research.github.io/index.md

 This web page features information about our research on video games and their anti-cheats.
 Its currently still under construction, and updates will follow over time.

 ## Presentations:
-- BlackHat'25: Watching the Watchers: Exploring and Testing Defenses of Anti-Cheat Systems.
+- BlackHat US'25: Watching the Watchers: Exploring and Testing Defenses of Anti-Cheat Systems.
 [[Slides](./presentations/2025-08-06-bhusa-watching-the-watchers.pdf)] - [[Recording (TBD)]()]
-- DefCon'25: Playing Dirty Without Cheating - Getting Banned for Fun and No Profit [[Slides](./presentations/2025-08-10-defcon33-playing-dirty-without-cheating.pdf)] - [[Recording (TBD)]()]
+- DefCon33 (2025): Playing Dirty Without Cheating - Getting Banned for Fun and No Profit [[Slides](./presentations/2025-08-10-defcon33-playing-dirty-without-cheating.pdf)] - [[Recording (TBD)]()]

 ## Academic Publications